 What was your main reason for deciding to EHE?
 How do you feel about your decision to EHE.
 Do you have other children who are EHE?
 Yes/No Details: Do you see EHE as a long-term or short-te erm measure?
 Or are you unsure?
-Who will be the person with overall responsibility for managing and supporting the educational provision?
-Do you intend to engage the support of a tutor?
+Who will be the person with overall responsibility for managing and supporting the educational provision? , Do you intend to engage the support of a tutor?
 Yes/No Details: What is your plan for EHE?
 Is it your intention for your child to work towards sitting external exams?
 Yes/No/NA Details: Will the school provide support for the child/young person to complete any external exams including GCSE's?
 Yes/No/NA

+An, other information.

 Any other information:

 Outcomes School WILL:

+Develop MILL

 Parent WILL:

+EHE WILL